(Last updated: May 7, 2026)

 Here’s what it looks like on a great map that was originally created by a Wikipedia user:

 Benton City looks like it’s a bit disconnected from the rest of the “Tri-Cities,” but West Richland is growing very quickly and spreading to the west.
-The newest residential developments are on the west side of West Richland, so it’s only a matter of time until we’re all connected.
-(In fact, there are already a bunch of homes and wineries on Hwy.
-224 between Benton City and West Richland.)
+Most of the newest residential developments are on the west side of West Richland, and there are already a bunch of homes and wineries on Hwy.
+224 between Benton City and West Richland.

 The Tri-Cities has been the fastest-growing area in the state this decade.
-Since 2020, our population has grown by 3.5%.
-As of July 2023, the U.S. Census Bureau estimates our total population at a little more than 314,000 people.
+Since 2020, our population has grown by 6.8%.
+As of July 2025, the U.S. Census Bureau estimates our total population to be 324,334 people.
+Here’s how that breaks down:

-The state’s Office of Financial Management recently published its 2024 population estimates, showing Kennewick as the most populous city in the area (87,120 residents), followed by Pasco (82,220) and Richland (64,190).
-But you see the growth no matter where you drive around town — builders are working on new homes and new hotels and businesses are going up!
+The state’s Office of Financial Management recently published its 2025 population estimates, showing Kennewick as the most populous city in the area (87,790 residents), followed by Pasco (82,990) and Richland (64,930).
+But you see the growth no matter where you drive around town — builders are working on new homes and new hotels and businesses are going up.

 When you live in the Tri-Cities, you get used to having conversations like this when you meet a stranger: